NEAL CONAN, HOST:

 So I think you'll see some fall guys come and be punished, quite publicly, for doing this.
 But, you know, I don't think some of the more radical calls for the dismissal of the head of the Central Electoral Commission, that sort of thing, I don't think that's likely to happen in the immediate future either.

 STONER-WEISS: Well, at least six, maybe 12.

 CONAN: Kathryn Stoner-Weiss, thank you very much for your time today.

 CONAN: Kathryn Stoner-Weiss is senior fellow at Stanford University Center on Democracy, Development and the Rule of Law, author of "Resisting the State: Reform and Retrenchment in the Post-Soviet Russia."
 She wrote an op-ed for the New York Times, Room for Debate, "Change in Russia is Unlikely."

 We should note - well, we know that public radio listeners are extremely generous.
 Several of you called about one of the callers in our last segment who was having trouble making ends meet for herself and her four children in Houston, wanting to see if there was a way you could provide help for her.
 I regret to say we do not have the technology to reach her, though we appreciate your generosity as always and hope you can find someone who needs your help.
 Thank you for that.
 You're listening to TALK OF THE NATION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.